jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 OpenWrt running on an old router and configured to provide only DHCP services.
-It provides routing information to clients using DHCP options and configures the Bell GigaHub as the default route (just as the GitHub itself would do if it was acting as the DHCP server).
+It provides routing information to clients using DHCP options and configures the Bell GigaHub as the default route (just as the GigaHub itself would do if it was acting as the DHCP server).
 This is optional, but you'll see later that it is part of the routing solution to access the 172.16.1.0/24 sub-network